D8LS1/D8LS1/README.md

 I'm Abdullah, you can call me D8LS

 - Hobby developer
-mainly developing in  Python.
-Trying to improve Python skills.
-I like making things!
-Through code, all things are possible!
+mainly developing in  Python Trying to improve Python skills I like making things!
+Through code all things are possible!